 The statement should be submitted to the Head of Department or Discipline Committee at least the day before the meeting, if possible, to give them chance to read it.

-How ASK can help
+How the Advice Hub can help

 - Explain the University policy on academic practice;